hiveot/hub.capnp/mosquittomgr/README.md

 - configure authentication using the included username/password authentication plugin
 - configure group/role authorization using the included ACL plugin

+### Known Issues

+Firefox connections to Mosquitto over websockets fails using HTTP/2 due to a bug in Mosquitto.
+It works fine for chrome and other browsers.
+The issue in discussion in this thread: https://github.com/eclipse/mosquitto/issues/1211
+The workaround is to disable Websocket SPDY in Firefox which in turn prevents Firefox to use HTTP/2.
+This is of course not a good solution as it disables HTTP/2 for everything.
+Until Mosquitto fixes this bug the best option is to build Mosquitto using libwebsockets with http/2 disabled.
+Note that Mosquitto doesn't benefit from http/2 so disabling it is not a concern.

+Update: As of version 2.0.14, Debian packages from http://repo.mosquitto.org are build with newer libwebsockets.

 ## Audience

 This project is aimed at web-of-things developers that share concerns about the security and privacy risk of running a server on every WoT Thing.
 WoST developers choose to not run servers on Things and instead use a hub and spokes model.
 The WoST project provides this Hub.